ell-hol/3dPrintersSmartFactory/README.md

 ***

-**Abstract — The genetic algorithm for factory orchestration is needed due to its good results and flexibility.
+**Abstract — The genetic algorithm for factory orchestration is interesting due to its good results and flexibility.
 We present a genetic algorithm matching a 3D-printing factory setup and its surroundings so as to reduce the time needed and improve the quality of production.
 We programmed a factory setup to include